airman preparing respiratory care tools

 CARING FOR LUNGS AND HEARTS

-Caring for our Airmen and their families requires the knowledge and skills of thousands of individuals.
-Assisting doctors who diagnose and treat diseases of the heart and lungs, Respiratory Care Practitioners perform essential lab and clinical functions to help care for their patients.
-From managing ventilators to conducting blood tests, electrocardiograms, and ultrasounds, these highly trained professionals help prevent, monitor, and minimize heart and lung disease within the Air Force.
+Caring for Airmen and their families requires the knowledge and skills of thousands of individuals.
+Respiratory Care Practitioners assist physicians who diagnose and treat diseases of the heart and lungs by performing essential lab and clinical functions for patients in their care.
+From managing ventilators to conducting blood tests, ECGs and ultrasounds, these highly trained professionals help prevent, monitor and minimize heart and lung diseases within the Military Health System.

 TRAINING & EDUCATION

 How do we transform you from a raw recruit to an expert Airman in this field?
-From hands-on experience to an Associate's degree and two national certifications, the path begins here.
+From hands-on experience to college credit toward a degree, the path begins here

 7.5 weeks